privacyguides/privacyguides.org/docs/security/integrating-metadata-removal.md

     brew install exiftool
     ```

-3. [Tag](https://github.com/jdberry/tag/): a tool to manipulate tags on macOS.

-    ```bash
-    brew install tag
-    ```

 You can check if ExifTool is installed by running `exiftool -ver`.
 You should see a version number.
-Next, confirm that ExifTool is installed at `/opt/homebrew/bin/exiftool` by running `which exiftool`.
+Next, take note of where ExifTool is installed by running `which exiftool`.

 <small>
 *More information on ExifTool can be found on our [metadata removal tools](/metadata-removal-tools/) page.*